MouseLand/suite2p/README.md

-        'preclassify': 0.5, # apply classifier before signal extraction with probability 0.5 (turn off with value 0) 'save_mat': False, # whether to save output as matlab files 'combined': True, # combine multiple planes into a single result /single canvas for GUI
+        'preclassify': 0.5, # apply classifier before signal extraction with probability 0.5 (turn off with value 0) 'save_mat': False, # whether to save output as matlab files 'combined': True, # combine multiple planes into a single result /single canvas for GUI 'aspect': 1.0, # um/pixels in X / um/pixels in Y (for correct aspect ratio in GUI)
         # bidirectional phase offset
         'do_bidiphase': False,
         'bidiphase': 0,